brooocifer/tableplop-content/becmi-characters/halfling-characters.md

 *See RC pages 27, 109, 266 and 267*

-Magic Wands
+## Saving Throw: Magic Wands
 `max(3,round(-3*ceil(level/3)+12))`

 *See RC pages 27, 109, 266 and 267*

-Paralysis or Turn to Stone `max(4,round(-3*ceil(level/3)+13))`
+## Saving Throw: Paralysis or Turn to Stone
+`max(4,round(-3*ceil(level/3)+13))`

 *See RC pages 27, 109, 266 and 267*

-Dragon Breath
+## Saving Throw: Dragon Breath
 `max(5,round(-4*ceil(level/3)+17))`

 *See RC pages 27, 109, 266 and 267*

-Rod, Staff or Spell `max(4,round(-4*ceil(level/3)+16))`
+## Saving Throw: Rod, Staff or Spell
+`max(4,round(-4*ceil(level/3)+16))`

 *See RC pages 27, 109, 266 and 267*